 Why AI Readability Matters Now

 In traditional projects, code was structured for humans who had the time to familiarise themselves with historical decisions.
-AI agents work differently: they must identify the relevant signal within a limited context in a short amount of time.
-In 2023, Liu et al. demonstrated in "Lost in the Middle" that language models exhibit a U-shaped attention curve in long contexts – they favour information at the beginning and the end, while the middle section loses up to 20% in effectiveness.
+AI agents work differently: they must identify the relevant signal in a short time with limited context.
+In 2023, Liu et al. showed in "Lost in the Middle" that language models exhibit a U-shaped attention curve with long contexts – they favour information at the beginning and end, while the middle section loses up to 20% of its effectiveness.
 Larger context windows exacerbate this problem rather than solving it.

-For TYPO3, this means: the more boilerplate, repetition, and implicit rules an extension contains, the higher the risk of imprecise patches, incorrect shortcuts, and unnecessary follow-up questions.
-If a TCA file contains 400 lines of nested arrays, an agent sees a lot of syntax and very little domain signal.
+For TYPO3, this means: the more boilerplate, repetition, and implicit rules an extension contains, the higher the risk of imprecise patches, incorrect shortcuts, and unnecessary queries.
+If a TCA file contains 400 lines of nested arrays, an agent sees a lot of syntax and very little business signal.

 | Situation | What the model sees | Consequence in the project |